code-server-boilerplates/starter-pack/toolkits/packages/README.md

-# Example Packages Directory
+# Packages Directory

-This subdirectory in `toolkits` is just an example for the documentation on how to copy files into an Docker image.
-Please don't take these files and directories hers seriously.
+This subdirectory in `toolkits` is just an example for the documentation on how to copy files into an Docker image, somewhere under the `@rtapp-non-thejuice-media-refs/*` stuff.

+For the serious ones, they're on the `scripts` directory BTW.